Outdoors: Beaver County parks provide opportunities for hunters

 On the positive side, there were no confrontations or complaints about the hunters in the parks.

-“In my six years here at Bradys Run, that’s a 100% solid statement,” said Ishman.
+“In my six years here at Bradys Run, that’s a 100 percent solid statement,” said Ishman.
 “We’ve never had a problem other than accidental or coincidental meetings, like a hiker or biker passing a hunter.
 Everyone has always been cordial and respectful.”

 Sportsmen wishing to hunt in the parks for deer or turkey must bring a current Pennsylvania hunting license to the Bradys Run recreation facility and complete the required registration and release forms.
 A $5 fee covers administrative costs.
 Registration is currently open during regular operating hours.